 When in doubt, call the police on 10111.
 For an emergency that requires an ambulance, dial 10177.

 Before you buy a travel insurance policy, check your government travel warnings and health advice – there may be no travel insurance cover for locations with a government travel ban or health advice against travel.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Borders are open to some foreign travelers from 1 October.
+Land borders have opened from 15 February 2021.
 Find out how coronavirus (COVID-19) restrictions may impact your trip to South Africa.